bturse/awardsreport/README.md

 `src/awardsreport/logic/summary_tables.py`.
 If the filter merely checks for equality with an element that can be grouped by, use the same key from `group_by_key_col`.
-3. Add addtribute to `FilterStatementSchema` in `src/awardsreport/schemas/summary_tables_schemas.py`.
+3. Add attribute to `FilterStatementSchema` in `src/awardsreport/schemas/summary_tables_schemas.py`.
 The attribute name should match the key of the dict item from the previous set.
 If the filter merely checks for equality, the Query description should call the SQLAlchemy model